InsideOUT is always looking for new volunteers to get involved!

 Youth Volunteers – we are always on the lookout for youth (under 27) to join our volunteer team.
 We need people with a range of skills and that great balance between organisers and creatives!
 Our volunteers take on all sorts of tasks including facilitating workshops, hosting our radio show, filming and editing, graphic design and supporting the running of events and campaigns.

 The majority of our volunteering opportunities are based in Wellington, Palmerston North, Auckland and Canterbury but we invite you to get in touch if you live elsewhere and have skills/time to offer!

-We have a fantastic opportunity to get involved in a vibrant and expanding national organisation working to make Aotearoa a safer place for young people of minority genders and sexualities.
+We have a fantastic opportunity to get involved in a vibrant and expanding national organisation working to make Aotearoa a safer place for rainbow young people.

-The board takes care of the more big picture stuff – overseeing our vision, setting our strategy, making big decisions, receiving reports on projects, contributing to financial planning, decisions around employment etc.
+This is one of four roles on the InsideOUT board who provide guidance and knowledge to the youth trustees.
+The role involves attending meetings, contributing to decisions, online conversations and mentoring the younger members of the board.
+The board takes care of the big picture stuff – overseeing our vision, setting our strategy, making big decisions, receiving reports on projects, contributing to financial planning, decisions around employment etc.

 The general role of a board member is to support the following processes: